terry151653/EE2405-HW2/README.md

 (2) what are the results

-PC side will show the waveform stored on board, numbers of sample will receive, duration of these samples, and do FFT, and plot the result.
+PC side will show the waveform stored on board, numbers of sample will receive, duration of these samples, and do FFT, and plot the result of FFT.